|2.||Atravesando el Umbral|

 1 Review for 'Nox (COL) - Ancestral Arte Negro''Ancestral Arte Negro'

 Claiming the 90's raw sound

-This Raw Black Metal band was born in 2012, the first NOX lineup were Seth, Iscaroth and Morbus, who just came to release a record work in 2014 in split format, "Blasphemous Proclamations from the Abyss" was the Split with the south american bands Tzelmoth, Dagon and Ancient Serpent.
-Already in 2015 they released the long play on compact disc "Manifestaciones de la eterna noche".
+This Raw Black Metal band was born in 2012, the first NOX lineup were Seth, Iscaroth and Morbus, who just managed to release a recorded work in 2014 in split format.
+"Blasphemous Proclamations from the Abyss" was the split with the south american bands Tzelmoth, Dagon and Ancient Serpent.
+Already in 2015, they released the long play on compact disc "Manifestaciones de la Eterna Noche".
 For non-Hispanic speakers, I commented that the lyric part of the Ancestral Arte Negro abounds in references to darkness, malignancy, occultism, Luciferian rebellions and ancient chaos.
 "Esperando la muerte" changes the trend toward a more existentialist and desperate soul, who live waiting for death and the final of this eternal torment called life.

 Classic Black Metal claiming the raw sound of the 90's, this band from Medellín, Colombia, reappears with these four songs EP in 2016 with a different vocalist from their previous productions when Morbus acted as the vocalist.
 Quayin Rex annihilates us with his harsh cries of pure evil in the 7 "EP – "Ancestral Arte Negro", and Morbus concentrates absolutely on the execution of drums.